Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 But I guess I understand now that it's because I wasn't responding correctly or in line with the conversation.

-So No, because I kept repeating what I was saying and you kept repeating what you're saying without rebutting.
+So no, because I kept repeating what I was saying and you kept repeating what you're saying without rebutting.

 That's not listening.

-Well, I I was thinking it was a rebuttal because what I was saying was not what was going across.
+Well, I was thinking it was a rebuttal because what I was saying was not what was going across.

 Right.

-And the way that you communicated it was if I say, well, dieting involves cutting back on your eating, and you say, Well, you still have to eat, that's a non-sequitur, right?
+And the way that you communicated it was, if I say, well, dieting involves cutting back on your eating and you say, well, you still have to eat, that's a non sequitur, right?

 Yes, it is.